microsoft/code-with-engineering-playbook/docs/CI-CD/recipes/reusing-devcontainers-within-a-pipeline.md

 | No container registry | Can take some time to start, based on tools/dependencies required |
 | Agent will always be up to date with security patches | The dev container should always be built within each run of the CI pipeline, to verify the changes within the branch haven't broken anything |

-### Run CI pipelines in the dev container without image caching
+### Run CI Pipelines in the Dev Container Without Image Caching

 | Pros | Cons |
 | -- | -- |